department-of-veterans-affairs/next-build/README.md

 You will now have a Next.js development server running at http://localhost:3000, which will refresh with changes to your local environment.

+### Environment Flags

+The APP_ENV flag can be used to designate which .env file you want to use.
+Ensure you're env files are in ./env, and then run your build or dev command with a leading APP_ENV=local.

+ie `APP_ENV=local yarn dev`

+Ensure the value passed into APP_ENV matches the file name of the .env file you wish to use.

+If no value is passed than .env.local will be used as the default

 #### Local CMS endpoint

 To use the local CMS as an endpoint, follow the install directions for [the CMS repo here]().